NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1IdentifiedFinalState.md

 ---

-title: "Rivet::IdentifiedFinalState"
+title: 'class Rivet::IdentifiedFinalState'
-summary: "Produce a final state which only contains specified particle IDs. "
+description: "Produce a final state which only contains specified particle IDs. "

 ---